OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 Hello, world!
 ```

 Great!
 The program is working correctly.

-Note that since Dune 1.0+beta18, exec command also
+**IMPORTANT**: Note that **Dune exec command also implies build**, so going
-implies build, so going forward we will mostly only use exec to build and run our program.
+forward we will mostly only use exec to build and run our program.

 You might notice that currently, our created files reside at the root of the project directory.
 In most cases, this is not desirable since the project root is reserved for project metadata